On b-bit min-wise hashing for large-scale regression and classification with sparse data: Prediction error

+Note that when $L$ is large, regardless of the value of $b$, ridge regression on $\mb S$ approximates a kernel ridge regression using the resemblance kernel (see Section~\ref{sec:Jaccard}).
+The MSPE of a kernel ridge regression with the resemblance kernel should of course not depend on $b$, and this observation largely agrees with our result.

-\end{thm} The ridge regression result above is very similar to that for OLS with the leading term of $\sigma \norms{\mbb{\beta}^*}_2 \sqrt{q/n}$ being identical in both settings.
-The main difference is the following: achieving a good prediction error with OLS hinges on a careful choice of $L$.
+Another key difference between ridge regression and OLS here is the following: achieving a good prediction error with OLS hinges on a careful choice of $L$.
 In contrast, with ridge regression, $L$ can (and should) be chosen very large, from a purely statistical point of view.
-However, the constraint on the $\ell_2$-norm of $\hat{\mb b}$ needs to be chosen carefully with ridge regression.
-The tuning parameter thus appears in a different place and is perhaps easier to work with.
-The number $L$ of dimensions can be chosen as large as possible according to the available computational budget: then the penalty parameter $\eta$ may then be chosen by cross-validation.
+However, the constraint on the $\ell_2$-norm of $\hat{\mb b}$ needs to be chosen carefully with ridge regression, typically by cross-validation.
+In practice, the number $L$ of dimensions can be chosen as large as possible according to the available computational budget.